monodot/knowledge-base/_articles/loki.md

 title: Loki
 ---

-Loki is a time series database for strings; written in Go, and inspired by Prometheus.
-It's suited to aggregating and searching logs.
+Loki is a time series database for strings, written in Go, and inspired by [Prometheus][prometheus].
+It is designed for aggregating and searching logs.

 {% include toc.html %}